jvdanker/silverstripe-test/minimal-cms/README.md

 ## Overview

-Minimal example of SilverStripe app.
+Example of a minimal SilverStripe CMS application.